privacyguides/privacyguides.org/docs/encryption.md

     ![BitLocker logo](/assets/img/encryption-software/bitlocker.png){ align=right }

-    **BitLocker** is the default full volume encryption that comes with Microsoft Windows.
+    **BitLocker** is the full volume encryption solution bundled with Microsoft Windows.
 The main reason we recommend it is because of its [use of TPM](https://docs.microsoft.com/en-us/windows/security/information-protection/tpm/how-windows-uses-the-tpm).
 [ElcomSoft](https://en.wikipedia.org/wiki/ElcomSoft), a forensics company, has written about it in [Understanding BitLocker TPM Protection](https://blog.elcomsoft.com/2021/01/understanding-BitLocker-tpm-protection/).

     !!! note
         BitLocker is [only supported](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838) on Pro, Enterprise, and Education editions of Windows.
 It can be enabled on Home editions provided that they meet the prerequisites.